 - Does your child have issues learning when they are experiencing social-emotional difficulties?

-Any child, birth to five or older, whose family or care givers would like more information about their child’s development can contact their local district to receive a free Child Find Screening.
+Any child, birth to age 21, whose family or care givers would like more information about their child’s development can contact La Conner School District to receive a free Child Find Screening.

 What happens during a Child Find Screening?

 The purpose of a Child Find Screening is to identify issues that may affect your child’s learning, growth, and development and to help parents identify their child’s strengths and weaknesses.